Harsh-Rai-98/Stock-Market-Prediction-Web-App-using-Machine-Learning-And-Sentiment-Analysis/README.md

-Project Overview
+# Project Overview

 In this project, we'll predict the price of the S&P500 stock market index.

-Project Steps
+### Project Steps

-Download data using the yfinance package
+- Download data using the yfinance package
-Create an initial machine learning model and estimate accuracy Build a backtesting engine to measure the accuracy Improve the accuracy of the model
+- Create an initial machine learning model and estimate accuracy
+- Build a backtesting engine to more accurately measure accuracy
+- Improve the accuracy of the model

-Code
+### Code

-You can find the code for this project here.
+You can find the code for this project [here](https://github.com/Harsh-Rai-98/Stock-Market-Prediction-using-Machine-Learning/blob/main/Stock_Market_Prediction.ipynb).

-File overview:
+#### File overview:

-market_prediction.ipynb - a Jupyter notebook that contains all of the code.
+- _Stock_Market_Prediction.ipynb_ - a Jupyter notebook that contains all of the code.

-Local Setup
+# Local Setup

-Installation
+### Installation

 To follow this project, please install the following locally:

-JupyerLab
+- JupyerLab
-Python 3.8+
+- Python 3.8+
-Python packages
+- Python packages :
-pandas
-yfinance
+    pandas,
+    yfinance,
     scikit-learn

-Data
+### Data

-We'll download all the data during the project, using the yfinance package.
+We'll download all of the data during the project, using the _yfinance_ package.
+- Data can be downloaded from [here](https://github.com/Harsh-Rai-98/Stock-Market-Prediction-using-Machine-Learning/blob/main/sp500.csv).